thindil/steamsky/bin/doc/MODDING.md

 - Each mobile starts with tag `mobile`.
 - Attribute `index` is is a mobile index (it can be number or text) and must be unique.
 At this moment this value is used to set crew on ships.
-- Attribute "order": current ship order of selected mob.
+- Attribute `order`: current ship order of selected mob.
 Possible values are:
   Pilot, Engineer, Gunner, Repair, Craft, Upgrading, Talk, Heal, Clean, Rest, Defend, Boarding.
 - Tag `skill` define skill of mobile.
 Attribute `name` is name of skill (from